SOCCER-Project-DEP/vulnman-ansible/README.md

 # Install VirtualBox and Vagrant
 # Then run the following commands
 vagrant up --provision
 # Run the Ansible playbook to deploy everything on the Vagrant machine
-ansible-playbook -i inventory-vagrant.yml playbooks/deploy-all.yml
+ansible-playbook -i inventory-vagrant.yml playbooks/deploy-all.yml # -kK for password prompt
 ```

+VulnMan is tested on:
+- Distro: `Ubuntu 22.04.5 LTS`
+- Kernel: `5.15.0-127-generic`

 ## Usage